Important Dates

 • Gamification and Serious Games

-• Online Learning and E-Learning Platforms
+• Online Learning and Digital Education Platforms

-Challenges and Future Directions
+Challenges, Ethics and Future Directions

-• Data privacy and security concerns
+• Data Privacy, Security and Trust

-• Bias in AI algorithms impacting fairness in education
+• Bias and Fairness in AI Systems

-• 5G and Edge Computing
+• AI-driven Emotional Intelligence and Affective Computing

-Copyright: IMCL, Hosting: International Association of Online Engineering (IAOE), Website: Sebastian Schreiter / Agencia 609, DuocUC
+Copyright: IMCL, Hosting: International Association of Online Engineering (IAOE), Website: Sebastian Schreiter